 - Dirty/corroded negative battery terminal

-The fix for these types of issues is obvious, but finding exactly where the point of high resistance can be challenging unless, of course, you know how to volt drop test a ground circuit.
+The fix for these types of issues is obvious, but pin-pointing high resistance can be challenging unless, of course, you know how to volt drop test a ground circuit.
 And that’s what you’ll learn next.

 Ground Circuit Testing

 Before testing an electrical circuit, it’s best to check all the easy stuff first, much of which only requires a visual check.
-Check your power supply and wiring block connectors are secure and in good shape.
+Go ahead and check your power supply and wiring block connectors are secure and in good shape.
 Fault finding an electrical component that stops working altogether is always easier than fault finding an intermittent fault.

 So, where to start?
-It’s helpful to think of your circuit as two halves, the power side and the ground side.
-This type of strategy allows us to test each side of the circuit and quickly reveals which side of the circuit is at fault.
+When fault finding, it’s helpful to think of your circuit as two halves, the power side, and the ground side.
+This type of strategy allows us to test each side of the circuit and quickly reveal which side of the circuit is at fault.

 Volt Drop Testing